Kashmiri separatist leader Syed Ali Shah Geelani dies at 92

 Since the early 1960s, Geelani started campaigning for the merger of Jammu and Kashmir with Pakistan.
 He was opposed to talks with the Indian government for years.

-He had also been a part of the separatist All Parties Hurriyat Conference since the 1990s.
+Geelani had also been a part of the separatist All Parties Hurriyat Conference since the 1990s.
 He broke away to form his own faction, the Tehreek-e-Hurriyat, in 2003.

-He quit as chairperson of the Tehreek-e-Hurriyat in 2020.
+He quit as chairperson of the Tehreek-e-Hurriyat in June 2020, eight months after the Centre scrapped Jammu and Kashmir’s special status under Article 370 of the Indian Constitution and downgraded the state into two Union territories.

 A three-time MLA from Sopore, he had fought the Assembly elections in the erstwhile state on a Jamaat-e-Islami ticket.